 Electronic Signature and Virtual Meetings

-posted in: Commercial + Estate Planning
+posted in: Corporate Commercial + COVID-19 + Wills and Estate Planning

 The COVID-19 pandemic has highlighted the need for lawyers and law firms to use practical and secure technological solutions to deliver legal services to the clients they serve.
 During this period of social distancing, there are several ways that lawyers can provide clients with the services they need while following social distance guidelines and best practices.